OSInside/kiwi/README.md

 with minor corrections:

 ```
-$ sudo zypper in python-virtualenv
+$ sudo zypper in python3-virtualenv
-$ sudo zypper in python-bumpversion
+$ sudo zypper in python3-bumpversion
-$ sudo zypper in python-Sphinx
+$ sudo zypper in python3-Sphinx

 $ virtualenv-3.4 .env3
 ```